tinacms/tina.io/content/docs/tina-cloud/dashboard.md

 #### Site URL

-This field is used for security purposes so that users can only log-in through your site.
+This field is used for security purposes so that users can only log in through your site.

 If you are developing locally, this value might be something like: